-The days following the birth of your baby, the postpartum period, can be one of the most challenging times for mothers and families.
-This period can be even more challenging for mothers who have had a cesarean delivery.
+The days following the birth of your baby, the postpartum period can be one of the most challenging times for mothers and families.
+This period can be even more challenging for mothers who have had a c-section delivery.

 The maternal mortality rate is highest in the postpartum period, so special consideration needs to be given to the care of the mother.
 If you are a single mother or your partner has to return to work shortly after the birth of the child, try to organize a support team prior to the birth of your child to help during this time.

 The support team can include family, church members, new mother support groups, or a postnatal care service provided like qualified nurses..

 Take time to understand the limitations of a new mother and the kind of care that might be necessary.
 Keep in mind that it is normal for a new mother to feel overwhelmed emotionally and physically drained.
 Open communication with your health care provider and your support team is very important.

 Let someone know if you are feeling discouraged or weighed down.
 Don’t be afraid to ASK FOR HELP!!

 Before leaving the hospital: